afreddo/CodePathPreWork_AlexFreddo/README.md

 - The connectivity to many different APIs to populate tables with useful flight information

 Reddit
-- Stringing together posts and comments seemlessly
+- Stringing together posts and comments seamlessly
 - Storing user's post and comment history

 Amazon
-- Use of different views to view products in many different ways
+- Use of different views to view products gives a refreshing feel to shopping
 - Payment screen UI/UX

 Google Maps